 The radial incisions created in the cornea produce a bulge in the peripheral portion of the cornea and thus flatten the central portion of the cornea.
 By varying the length and number of incisions created, the surgeon controls the amount of correction produced.

 As the incisions heal after surgery, the cornea becomes permanently flatter.
-This corrects myopia by moving the closer to the retina and improves your distance vision.
+This corrects myopia by moving the focal point of the eye closer to the retina and improves your distance vision.
 Reoperations (enhancements) might be required to improve the surgery result.

 Radial Keratotomy Risks and Complications